tapis-project/uh-hpc-in-the-cloud/block3/tapis-systems.md

 * **scheduler** - For HPC or CONDOR systems, Agave is "scheduler aware" and can use most popular schedulers to launch jobs on the system.
 This field can be LSF, LOADLEVELER, PBS, SGE, CONDOR, FORK, COBALT, TORQUE, MOAB, SLURM, UNKNOWN.
 The type of batch scheduler available on the system.
 * **environment** - List of key-value pairs that will be added to the Linux shell environment prior to execution of any command.
 * **scratchDir** - Whenever Agave runs a job, it uses a temporary directory to cache any app assets or job data it needs to run the job.
 This job directory will exist under the "scratchDir" that you set.
 The path in this field will be resolved relative to the rootDir value in the storage config if it begins with a "/", and relative to the system homeDir otherwise.
+* **workDir** - Path to use for a job working directory.
+This value will be used if no scratchDir is given.
+The path will be resolved relative to the rootDir value in the storage config if it begins with a "/", and relative to the system homeDir otherwise.
+* **queue** - An array of batch queue definitions providing descriptive and quota information about the queues you want to expose on your system.
+If not specified, no other system queues will be available to jobs submitted using this system.
+* **startupScript** - Path to a script that will be run prior to execution of any command on this system.
+The path will be a standard path on the remote system.
+A limited set of system macros are supported in this field.
+They are rootDir, homeDir, systemId, workDir, and homeDir.
+The standard set of runtime job attributes are also supported.
+Between the two set of macros, you should be able to construct distinct paths per job, user, and app.
+Any environment variables defined in the system description will be added after this script is sourced.
+If this script fails, output will be logged to the .agave.log file in your job directory.
+Job submission will still continue regardless of the exit code of the script.

 Complete reference information is located here: https://tacc-cloud.readthedocs.io/projects/agave/en/latest/agave/guides/systems/introduction.html